-How is Functional Medicine different from what MD’s provide?
+How is functional medicine different from what MDs provide?

-Are patients symptoms vital to you?
+Are the patient’s symptoms vital to you?

 Is acupuncture part of your protocol with functional medicine?

-What is meant by cause approach?
+What is meant by the cause approach?

 Does this approach work on chronic conditions?